zcoo/fluss/website/docs/table-design/data-distribution/partitioning.md

 These three strategies are orthogonal and can coexist on the same table.

+### Multi-Field Partitioned Tables

+Partitioned tables (either primary-key table or log table) support configuring partition keys based on multiple fields.
+This allows users to segment data using combinations of field values, enabling more granular data organization, management, and query optimization.

+For example, in an `Order` primary key table, the partition key can be defined as `(date, region)`.
+Data will then be stored in partitions corresponding to specific combinations such as `date=2025-04-05, region=US`.
+Users can leverage partition pruning during streaming queries — such as filtering by `region=US` — to improve read performance through partition pushdown.

 ### Key Benefits of Partitioned Tables
 - **Improved Query Performance:** By narrowing down the query scope to specific partitions, the system reads fewer data, reducing query execution time.
 - **Data Organization:** Partitions help in logically organizing data, making it easier to manage and query.